 Good advice.
 Sounds easier than it is, especially when you want to keep the descriptions short and concise.
 However, I’m working on it.

-I really like that utPLSQL provides a complete list of all failed assert and does not stop after the first one like JUnit.
+I really like that utPLSQL provides a complete list of all failed assertions and does not stop after the first one like JUnit.

 , then these errors are considered warnings by the utPLSQL framework and are reported in the warnings tab.